lukelin15/Lights-Out/README.md

 ## Performance Metrics

-The performance of our model is evaluated using the Root Mean Squared Error (RMSE), a common metric for regression problems that measures the average magnitude of the prediction error.
+The performance of our model is evaluated using the Root Mean Squared Error (RMSE).

 ## Training Performance

 Our model achieved an RMSE of 0.0041986 on the training set.
 This means that, on average, the model’s predictions on the training data were about 0.0041986 units away from the true values.

-## Test Performance

 On the test set, the model achieved an RMSE of 0.00325.
 This lower RMSE indicates that the model’s predictions were, on average, about 0.00325 units away from the true values on unseen data, which is slightly better than its performance on the training set.

 ## Visual Evaluation
 <iframe src="Assets/Baseline_regression.html" width=800 height=600 frameBorder=0></iframe>